Last Updated on July 7, 2022 by Michelle Ball

 Notification of Student’s Truant Status

-Once a district decides to label a student a “truant,” they are supposed to notify the parent or guardian.
-Although notification used to be required by mail, districts now can notify parents by the most cost efficient method possible, including via email and/or telephone, of the following items:
+Once a district decides to label a student a “truant,” they must notify the parent or guardian.
+Districts can notify parents via email and/or telephone, of the following items:

 a) The pupil is a truant.